-To meet the power demand, the Snøhvit plant contains a 1.65 TWh power plant with five gas turbine-driven generators of about 50 MW each.
-These power the large refrigeration compressors of up to 65 MW, driven by variable-speed electrical motor, that are required to liquefy gases.
+To meet the power demand, the Snøhvit plant contains a 1.65 TWh/year power plant with five gas-turbinedriven generators of about 50 MW each.
+These power the large refrigeration compressors of up to 65 MW, driven by variable-speed electrical motors, which are required to liquefy gases.
 The hot exhaust gases from the gas turbines are used to provide heat for other parts of the process.
-This set-up saves energy and provides about ten additional uptime days per year due to the much higher availability of electrical drivers (as compared to gas turbine drivers).
+This setup saves energy and provides about 10 additional uptime days per year due to the much higher availability of electrical drivers (as compared to gas turbine drivers).